perj/sebuild/docs/descriptors/gotest.md

 Unfortunately, the go coverage html generating does not currently work in other go modules than the main one.
 There is no easy way to solve this so it's kept as a known issue.

+To easily generate all go coverage report, the target

+    build/<flavor>/gocover

+maps to the list of reports and can be used to generate all of them.